Tips for Qualifying for a Mortgage

 How Much House Can You Really Afford?

-Also, when making this decision, seriously consider the possibility of being laid off or hit with a serious financial issue so you don't over-extend yourself.
-Don't let other people pressure you, and only stick with a loan that you feel comfortable with.
-Finally, it pays to know your credit score when making this decision.
+When borrowing for a new home, seriously consider the possibility of being laid off or hit with a serious financial issue so you don't over-extend yourself.
+Don't let other people pressure you.
+Only stick with a loan that you feel comfortable with.
+Finally, qualifying for a mortgage and affording monthly payments still doesn’t help with saving for a big lump sum down payment.
+So, you should research ways to save up for a down payment.

-Know Your Credit Reports
+Know and Improve Your Credit Report

 This is because your score is supposed to correlate with your credit risk: higher scores translate to less risky loans for banks.
 The bank can offer better terms for the loan when you have a high credit score since your history supports the idea that you are good for the loan money.
+A small credit union might offer even more competitive rates.
+But, like big banks, they’ll also want to make sure you have a good credit score.

 A Real Estate Lawyer Can Help With Mortgage Questions

-The process of trying to buy a house is complex, stressful and personal.
+Trying to buy a house is complex, stressful, and personal.
 Get all the guidance you can to help make the process easier and best for your unique financial situation.
+Your real estate agent or realtor may be able to give you tips about mortgage rates and fixed-rate options.
+But they’re not an expert when it comes to legal issues.
+A real estate lawyer can help clarify and secure the mortgage loan and home-buying process.

 Next Steps